ANALYSIS-For airlines, China boom now exposes them to risk as coronavirus slams market

 Cathay Pacific, already battered by a fall in demand because of anti-government protests in its home market of Hong Kong, said on Tuesday evening it would cut flights to mainland China by 50% or more through the end of March.

 The fate of Cathay and local rival Hong Kong Airlines could depend on the willingness of travellers to transit through Hong Kong airport, BOCOM International analyst Luya You said.
-The protests had already caused a collapse in demand from mainland tourists and business travellers, she said.
+The protests have already led to a collapse in demand from mainland tourists and business travellers, she said.

 Asian jet fuel prices have dropped and refiners' profits for the product have slumped to their lowest in more than 2-1/2 years over concerns that the coronavirus will hurt demand, although that will also help unhedged carriers keep a lid on costs.

-U.S. and European carriers have less relative exposure to the Chinese market than their Asian rivals.
-Chinese carriers, which have a huge home market, dominate airline travel between China and long-haul destinations.
-But they were racking up international losses even before the virus broke out.
+U.S. and European carriers have less relative exposure than their Asian rivals.
+Chinese carriers dominate airline travel between China and long-haul destinations.
+But they were racking up international losses even before the virus.

 Flights to China account for 2%-6% of estimated revenue at United Airlines, Delta Air Lines Inc DAL.N, American Airlines Group Inc AAL.O and Air Canada, according to analysts at Cowen, an independent investment bank, although they added there were concerns the virus would not be contained in China given how it was spreading.